ues-io/uesio/README.md

 # Watch mode

-While developping you may want the entire monorepo to rebuild upon file saving.
+While developing you may want the entire monorepo to rebuild upon file saving.

 ```
 npm run watch-all